 Victim Notification Program

 The Criminal Division is committed to ensuring that victims of federal crime are treated with dignity, fairness and respect throughout their involvement in the federal criminal justice system, and that they receive the rights and services to which they are entitled under federal law.
-The Criminal Division works with the United States Attorney's Offices to address the needs of crime victims during the prosecution stage of the federal court process.
+One of the ways that the Criminal Division achieves this goal is through the Victim Notification System (VNS), which provides free automated electronic and written notification to victims of federal crime regarding the status of their cases.
+The Criminal Division works with the United States Attorney's Offices in implementing VNS and addressing the needs of crime victims during the prosecution stage of the federal court process.

-In a small number of criminal cases prosecuted by the Criminal Division in Washington, D.C. it will not be possible or practical to use the Department of Justice's Automated Victim Notification System (VNS).
-Those cases will be listed under Pending Criminal Division Cases on the left hand side of your screen.
+In a small number of criminal cases prosecuted by the Criminal Division in Washington, D.C. it will not be possible or practical to use VNS; those cases will be listed under Pending Criminal Division Cases on the left hand side of your screen.
 Information about upcoming hearing dates, if any are scheduled, and the name of the judge handling the case will be provided.
 You can also obtain information about the next public hearing in your case from the Clerk's Office in the courthouse where the hearing is scheduled.

 A list of the Victim-Witness Liaisons for each Section of the Criminal Division and their contact information can be accessed on the left hand side of your screen.